Getting started¶

 --SRA_index)

-Step 1: Clone the repository¶
+Step 1: Download the latest release¶

 Step 2: Set up Nextflow¶